mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

 Next, here's how we check against the cache.
 Again, comments inline.

+    // the etagify middleware
+    return function(req, res, next) {
       var cached = etags[req.path]['md5'];

       // always add the ETag if we have it if (cached) { res.setHeader('ETag', '"' + cached + '"' }

       // if the browser sent a conditional GET, if (connect.utils.conditionalGET(req)) {

         // check if the If-None-Match and ETags are equal if (!connect.utils.modified(req, res)) {

           // yay cache hit! browser's version matches cached version.
           // strip out that ETag and bail with a 304 Not Modified. res.removeHeader('ETag');
           return connect.utils.notModified(res);
         }
       }
+    }

 ### When (and when not) to use etagify

 Etagify's approach is super simple, and it's a great solution for dynamically-generated pages that don't change while the server is running, like i18n static pages.
-However, other common cases wouldn't be a good fit:
+However, etagify has some gotchas when dealing with other common user cases:

 * if pages change after being first cached, users will always see the stale, cached version
 * if pages are personalized for each user, two things could happen: